 When we were kids Athinas street was this forbidden area that attracted us as forbidden areas do.
-The peripteros, the kiosks that line Athinas selling newspapers, gum, sodas, contraceptives, cigarettes, bus tickets, mineral water, umbrellas, and other everyday items, to us seemed somehow more sinister than even those on
+The peripteros, the kiosks that line Athinas selling newspapers, gum, sodas, contraceptives, cigarettes, bus tickets, mineral water, umbrellas, and other everyday items, to us seemed somehow more sinister than even

 Panapistimiou Street that openly sold porno.
 We heard tales of some peripteros selling hashish and switchblades if you knew the right word that would tip off the owner that you were cool.
 Obviously it was something you would not normally find in a periptero like crème-caramel or fruit.
 But that was back in the sixties and there is nothing you can't find in a periptero these days.
 Except probably hashish, switchblades, crème-caramel or fruit.
 Athinas street is also known for the people who set up little

 stands whenever something happens where everyone needs the same item and they need it now.
 For example when Greece switched to the Euro in 2002, suddenly there were little stands all over Athinas street where you could by calculators that automatically converted the drachma to Euros.
 When Greece wins a big game you will find Greek flags.
 On clean Monday you will find kites.

 One facinating shop just off Athinas is the workshop of Konstantinos Boukouras at 3 Agia Irinis Street which is one block after Ermou.
 Inside this shop you will find an amazing collection of decorative art made from original wooden equipment of textile machinery from the fifties.
 Shuttles, bobbins and other objects have been carved and fashioned